 Legacy & History

-FRIENDS of the Blue Ridge Parkway is a non-profit, volunteer and membership organization dedicated to protecting and preserving the Blue Ridge region.
+FRIENDS of the Blue Ridge is a non-profit, volunteer and membership organization dedicated to protecting and preserving the Blue Ridge region.

 Members financially support FRIENDS programs.
 FRIENDS chapters are community-based organizations that empower and coordinate volunteers, projects, and events in their local areas.